Wildhoney/EmberDroplet/README.md

 Install via npm: `npm install ember-droplet`.

+[See this comment](https://github.com/Wildhoney/EmberDroplet/issues/36#issuecomment-50809709) for installing for Ember CLI.

 Ember Droplet allows HTML5 drag and drop functionality in Ember straight out-of-the-box.
 Its philosophy is that it doesn't impose anything, and instead allows each individual developer to decide how it should work.
 I've provided a view &ndash; `DropletView` that you're free to use in your views.
 However, most of the functionality exists in the controller mixin &ndash; `DropletController`).